An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Introduction

 \section{Introduction}

-In order to use knots to understand $4$-manifold topology, we examine their equivalence classes up to a $4$-dimensional relation called concordance.
-Two knots $K_0$ and $K_1$ are smoothly concordant if there is a smooth, properly embedded disjoint annulus in $S^3 \times I$ with boundary $K_0 \times \{0\}$ and $-K_1 \times \{1\}$.
-A knot $K \subset S^3$ is slice if it bounds a smooth, properly embedded disk in $B^4$.
+In order to use knots and links to understand $4$-manifold topology, we examine their equivalence classes up to a $4$-dimensional relation called concordance.
+We say two $n$-component links $L_0$ and $L_1$ are concordant if there are $n$ smooth, disjoint, properly embedded annuli in $S^3 \times I$ with boundary $L_0 \times \{0\} \sqcup -L_1 \times \{1\}$ and an $n$-component link $L \subset S^3$ is slice if it bounds $n$ smooth, properly embedded disks in $B^4$.
+Note that a knot is a link with one component.
 Knots modulo concordance with the operation connected sum forms the knot concordance group $\mathcal{C}$ introduced by Fox and Milnor in \cite{foxmilnor} and results about knot concordance have had many useful implications for the study of $4$-manifolds.

-We can generalize this notion of concordance to knots in an orientable $3$-manifold $M$.
-In this case, we say two knots $K_0$ and $K_1$ in $M$ are concordant if there is a smooth, embedded annulus in $M \times I$ with boundary $K_0 \times \{0\}$ and $-K_1 \times \{1\}$ where $-K_1$ is the result of applying an orientation-reversing diffeomorphism to $M$.
-Recall for a knot $K$ in $S^3$, $K$ being slice in $B^4$ is equivalent to $K$ being concordant to the unknot in $S^3 \times I$.
-This is not true for knots in a general $3$-manifold $M$ bounding a $4$-manifold as demonstrated in the following theorem.
+For example, the result of Dehn surgery on two concordant knots, K and J, is two $3$-manifolds which are homology cobordant by a $4$-manifold obtained by replacing $S^1 \times D^2 \times I$ in $S^3 \times I$ by $D^2 \times S^1 \times I$ with appropriate framing.